AriFordsham/GHCWiki/more-depth.md

 - It is unclear how binding group analysis influences the use of 1 abstract syntax (HsSyn): how is the required ordering and grouping implemented, how does it affect error messages?
 - How does this Cabal thing work?
 - How to read a dailysnapshot build log.
-- A walkthrough of GHC's intermediate outputs and how they relate to the various stages charted in [ http://cvs.haskell.org/trac/ghc/wiki/Commentary/Compiler/HscMain](http://cvs.haskell.org/trac/ghc/wiki/Commentary/Compiler/HscMain)
 - Does ghc compile with VisualHaskell yet?
 - In the compiler pipeline, please explain a little more about the invariants as a program flows through the pipeline.
 For example, toward the back end, it would be useful to know at what point the following become known: